 OverviewThe dramatic increase in the amount of data that is available on the Web in recent years means that automatic methods of Information Retrieval (IR) have acquired greater significance.
 Furthermore, this data exists in multiple forms (text, image, video, etc) and it is becoming increasingly important that the techniques deployed in IR are able to perform search and retrieval operations across these distinct formats.
 For the purpose of this course IR is the study of the indexing, processing, and querying of both textual and image data.

-The aim of the course is to provide an introduction to the basic principles and techniques used in IR; to demonstrate how statistical models of language can be used to solve the document retrieval problem; to consider specific IR applications such as cross-language retrieval; and to show how statistical models of language can be used to develop Machine Translation systems.
+The aim of the course is to provide an introduction to the basic principles and techniques used in IR; to demonstrate how statistical models of language can be used to solve the document retrieval problem; to explore a range of image processing techniques used in IR; and to show how combined models for language and image processing can enhance document retrieval.

 - to gain an understanding of the basic concepts and techniques in Information Retrieval;

 - to understand how statistical models of text can be used to solve problems in IR, with a focus on how the vector-space model and the language model can be applied to the document retrieval problem;